Latest stories

 Do you want to know if you’re elect or not?

-"Am I one of the elect?"
 The question torments many who meet the doctrines of grace.
-The answer is simpler than the riddle suggests: whoever believes is elect — faith is the first and surest mark, and the only way to find out is to come.
+The answer is simpler than the riddle suggests: whoever believes is elect.
+Faith is the first and surest mark, and the only way to find out is to come.

 11 months ago 5 Min Read